 To protect your skin, antioxidants are best used during the day.
 Using them at night will help to support skin’s natural repair processes, and in some cases, help to target concerns such as pigmentation.
 For maximum benefits, use antioxidants every day.
 Depending on the antioxidant you choose, it may be a good idea to introduce things like vitamin C slowly, building up your usage if your skin is happy.

 Finally, how you store your antioxidants matters too.
-Some, such as vitamin C, break down in light and air, so choose formulas that come in opaque, well-sealed containers.
+Some, such as particular vitamin C serums, break down in light and air, so choose formulas that come in opaque, well-sealed containers.
 The manufacturer should give guidance on the packaging about storage.
 If in doubt, It’s best to store them somewhere cool that’s out of direct sunlight too, like your dressing table drawer.
 If your serums or creams have changed dramatically in texture, colour or smell, this is a tell-tale sign that they’re probably past their best.